 Our deliverable if registered for a Canada visa process:

-• You will be assigned a Registered migration agent soon from our office in Canada who shall initiate your application process after your details are checked by our agent and receiving a signed service agreement.
+• You will be assigned a Registered Canadian Immigration Consultant soon from Canada who shall initiate your application process after your details are checked by our agent and receiving a signed service agreement.

-• You will also be assigned a Process Executive from India, who will be assisting your registered migration agent to coordinate with you and providing required assistance on the application documentation and related queries with RCIC’s consent and approval.
+• You will also be assigned a Process Consultant, who will be assisting your Registered Canadian Immigration Consultant to coordinate with you and providing required assistance on the application documentation and related queries with RCIC’s consent and approval.

 • Advise on the complete process stage-wise by RCIC.